lambdaclass/concrete/ROADMAP.md

 lives outside the repository; minimized reproducers are either temporary `.build/reductions/` outputs or promoted manifest-backed bug cases.

+Source-mutating mutation tests run in disposable worktrees under `.build/tests/`, never in the developer's active source tree.
+Until every mutation suite migrates, the compatibility harness takes a per-worktree exclusive lock, refuses staged or unstaged dirty target files, stores backups under a unique directory without flattening path names, restores on normal exit/INT/TERM, compares every target hash before releasing the lock, and fails on any stray mutation marker or inexact restoration.
+Shell traps are only
+containment: a foreground build may defer them, so they do not satisfy the steady-state isolation requirement.

 Every legacy-area migration is one reviewable ownership transaction: add and validate its source manifests, run old and generated selection in comparison, move the owned files, update imports/links/gates, remove the old registry or